rastringer/Writing/index.md

-Articles on deep learning and other topics.
-Please see rastringer.com for my bio and projects.

 [Teaching a car to drive with deep learning](behavioral-cloning.md) Using image pre-processing and convolutional neural networks to teach a car to drive around a track in a simulator.